 - 300 hours = 5 credits of fieldwork

 - The Director of Externships posts approved placements (using Symplicity), and students submit applications online during the designated externship application period, in the semester before the externship term.

 - The posting for each placement indicates whether higher-credit options are available.

 - Externship offers are released to students prior to preregistration for the following semester’s courses.

-- Go to Symplicity to find announcements about the externship application process and review opportunities.
+- Go to Symplicity to find announcements about the externship application process and to review opportunities.

 The Small Firm Externship Program engages 3Ls who want to learn specifically about small firm practice settings.
-Atlanta firms of ten or fewer attorneys host the students and help develop and teach the weekly companion course using an Inn of Court model.
+Atlanta firms of ten or fewer attorneys host the students and participate in the weekly companion course.

 To learn more about becoming a host firm for the Small Firm Externship program, email Professor Sarah Shalf »